-The factors which, in large part, account for the anticipated favorable financial position of the program in the period immediately ahead, and for the reduction shown in the figures on the long-range cost as a percent of pay roll, at the same time have seriously impaired the adequacy of benefits based on present benefit provisions.
-From the first quarter of 1940, when monthly benefits began to be paid, to the middle of 1948, the cost of living rose 72 percent, while the average primary benefit paid rose 15 percent-from \$21.84 to \$25.13 (chart 2).
-From a study made in 1946, it has been estimated that in one large Eastern city a little more than a third of all aged beneficiaries who were retired either were receiving public assistance or, on the basis of their meagre resources, probably could have qualified for it.
+The factors which, in large part, account for the anticipated favorable financial position of the program in the period immediately ahead, and for the reduction shown in the figures on the longrange cost as a percent of pay roll, at the same time have seriously impaired the adequacy of benefits based on present benefit provisions.
+From the first quarter of calendar year 1940, when monthly benefits began to be paid, to the middle of 1949, the cost of living rose 70 percent, while the average primary benefit rose 18 percent-from \$21.84 to \$25.72 (chart 2).
+One in every ten aged insurance beneficiaries was receiving old-age assistance payments in 1948.
+Undoubtedly other beneficiaries could have obtained assistance if they had applied for it.
+From a study made in 1946, it has been estimated that in one large eastern city a little more than a third of all aged beneficiaries who were retired were either receiving public assistance, or, on the basis of their meager resources, probably could have qualified for it.
 The inadequacies of the benefits paid will become increasingly pronounced unless the benefit formula is adjusted upward to reflect the rise in wages, national income, and living standards.

-In their annual reports to Congress, the Federal Security Agency and the Social Security Administration have pointed out that there are many inadequacies and gaps in present coverage and benefit provisions-gaps which in large measure have developed or been intensified by war and postwar conditions.
-Similar views were expressed by the Advisory Council on Social Security in its report submitted to the Senate Committee on Finance on April 8, 1948.
-The Board of Trustees is of the opinion that there is urgent need for a review of the old-age and survivors insurance program, covering not only the benefit formula, the coverage of the system, and the scope of protection afforded, but also contributions and financial policy, in order to develop a total program more nearly in accord with current and prospective conditions.
+In their annual reports to Congress, the Federal Security Agency and the Social Security Administration have pointed out that there are many inadequacies and gaps in present coverage and benefit provisions-gaps which in large measure have developed or been intensified by war and postwar developments.
+Similar views were expressed by the Advisory Council on Social Security in its report submitted to the Senate Committee on Finance in April 1948, and by the Ways and Means Committee of the House of Representatives in its report on H. R. 6000 in August 1949.
+The Board of Trustees is hopeful that the comprehensive review of the old-age and survivors insurance program which has now been undertaken in Congress covering not only the benefit formula, the coverage of the system, and the scope of protection afforded, but also the contributions and financial policy, will lead to the development of a total program more nearly in accord with current and prospective conditions.